Name

 Available in: English Language icon

 The stadium has an all-seated capacity of 11,500 with an option for further construction of 8,500 on the south and north stands, totaling 20,000 seats.
+The western stand has 5,040 seats, and the eastern stand has 5,914 seats.

 The stadium was inaugurated on 6 December 2011, after almost two years of construction.
 It was one of four venues for the 2013 UEFA European Under-21 Football Championship, staging three group matches and a semi-final.

 The stadium's naming was controversial in Petah Tikva, as some local residents wished to name it Rosh HaZahav (Gold head), after local city club Hapoel Petah Tikva and Israel national football player Nahum Stelmach.
-As a result, Maccabi Petah Tikva supporters proposed to name the stadium after Shmuel Ben-Dror, that played in the club for more than twenty years, was Israel first captain and scored the first ever goal for Israel.
+As a result, Maccabi Petah Tikva supporters proposed to name the stadium after Shmuel Ben-Dror, who played in the club for more than twenty years, was Israel's first captain and scored the first ever goal for Israel.
 After the city's refusal it was named HaMoshava after Petah Tikva's nickname, Em HaMoshavot (Mother of the Moshavot).

 In 2014 HaMoshava Stadium hosted the 2014 United Supercup.